DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-07-03-candidate-level-english.md

 ### Asking candidates to indicate their own ability

-We also considered asking candidates to indicate their own ability on a proficiency scale, but quickly dismissed this idea.
+We also considered asking candidates to indicate their own ability on a proficiency scale, but dismissed this idea.

 We were concerned that candidates are not necessarily the best judge of their own ability.